 This scalloped potatoes recipe makes the ultimate comfort food.
-When you make this casserole dish, you get creamy, cheesy, thinly sliced potatoes, baked in rich creamy white sauce.
-So creamy, so cheesy, everyone’s favorite side dish for holiday dinner or any other night.
+Creamy, cheesy, thinly sliced potatoes layered with a mix of cheeses and baked in a rich, creamy white sauce.
+It’s everyone’s favorite potato side dish.

 This is my family’s favorite side dish of all time.
 They can eat it for breakfast, lunch, and dinner.
 If I let them, they’d eat it all day, every day.
-Honestly, this recipe makes the best potato casserole you will ever try!
+Honestly, this recipe makes the best potato casserole but of course, you can always add some more fun flavors to suit your personal taste!

 These scalloped potatoes are the epitome of comfort food and taste so good, it’s worth every calorie.
 It’s not just scalloped potatoes or potatoes au gratin, it’s both put together since it’s made with cream and cheese.
 I save this special side dish for special occasions and holidays.

 Whether you make this recipe for a holiday gathering, a potluck, or a simple family dinner, it will most likely be everyone’s favorite side dish.
-This baked casserole features thin slices of potato in a rich cream sauce with plenty of cheese.
+This potato casserole features thinly slices of potato in a rich cream sauce with plenty of cheese.
 It’s incredibly rich and indulgent, but seriously delicious!

 No disrespect to the other delicious potato recipes out there, because of course, my Loaded Cheesy Potato Casserole is also pure comfort food.